 Survey crew is out on a boundary job in Wayne County.
 The civil engineer is walking a site with a developer before the planning board application goes in.
 Everything is moving in parallel.

 Survey data is being reduced and drafted.
 A site plan is being revised after agency comments came back.
-Someone is writing a response letter to the planning board — a real one, not a form.
+Someone is writing a response letter to the planning board.
+A real one, not a template.

 SWPPP inspection this morning.
-Afternoon spent reviewing a proposal scope with a principal and prepping for next week's planning board meeting.
-Week closes with something shipped.
+Afternoon reviewing a proposal scope with a principal and getting ready for next week's planning board meeting.
+The week ends with something actually done.

-We'd rather you know upfront.
-Not every great engineer or surveyor is the right fit for a firm our size — and that's fine.
-Here's an honest read.
+We'd rather be direct about it.
+Not every good engineer or surveyor is the right fit for a firm our size, and that works both ways.
+Here's an honest take.

 You want to see your work built — and you want to know it was your work